fineoio/fineo-client/docs/write.md

 That said, these fields are very flexible and can be changed to fix almost any scenario that you have.
 Please see the [Schema](Schema) documentation for how the schema flexibility works.

-## Physical Limitations

-  * Message size
-    * Stream: 1MB per request,
-    * Batch 5MB per request
-        - Does not apply to S3 uploaded batches
-  * Request frequency
-    * 200 requests/sec, with bursts to 500 requests/sec
-    * A request can be a either a single stream event, a list of events to the `stream/events` endpoint, or a batch request.

 ## Notes